-- (3) Personal Mail: Employees may not have personal mail directed to their place of employment1. - (4) Government Postage: Personal use of U.S. Government-furnished postage either metered or stamps is prohibited.
+- (5) Personal Mail: Employees may not have personal mail directed to their place of employment3. - (6) Government Postage: Personal use of U.S. Government-furnished postage either metered or stamps - is prohibited.
 Personal use of other mailing services paid for by TSA is also prohibited.
 Employees may not use any form of government-supplied postage or mailing service for any personal or other non-approved purpose; this includes submitting job applications or mailing holiday or greeting cards.
-Employee organizations and/or morale groups and their members are also prohibited from using Government or TSA paid mailing services to distribute organizational information or conduct organizational business. - (5) Fiduciary Cards: Employees are prohibited from using government-provided purchase cards, fleet cards or travel cards for personal use or other non-official or unauthorized purposes.
+Employee organizations and/or morale groups and their members are also prohibited from using Government or TSA paid mailing services to distribute organizational information or conduct organizational business. - (7) Fiduciary Cards: Employees are prohibited from using government-provided purchase cards, fleet cards or travel cards for personal use or other non-official or unauthorized purposes.
 Employees to whom such cards have been issued must become familiar with the provisions of applicable TSA, DHS, and government policies.
-Employees are subject to TSA MD 1000.5, Government Travel Cards. - (a) Employees should seek reimbursement of legitimate official business expenses within five working days after completion of a trip or period of travel, or every 30 days if the employee is on continuous travel status. - (b) Employees are required to maintain their government credit card accounts in good standing and to make timely payment in full of outstanding balances. - (c) Employees who are separated from TSA are responsible for cancelling their government credit card. - (6) Electronic communication devices, internet, and electronic media access or use: - (a) While on/off duty and/or while using government-supplied resources: - (i) Internet access and use of electronic communication devices shall be consistent with assigned duties and responsibilities or consistent with the official business interests of TSA or other authorized purposes.
-Incidental or non-governmental purpose internet access/use is permissible if it is reasonable, does not interfere with official business, does not result in congestion, delay, or disruption, and involves minimal additional expense to the Federal Government.
-Reasonable access/use must not violate any applicable laws, rules, regulations or policies, or discredit TSA.
+Employees are subject to TSA MD 1000.5, Government Travel Cards. - (a) Employees should seek reimbursement of legitimate official business expenses within five working days after completion of a trip or period of travel, or every 30 days if the employee is on continuous travel status.

-1 An exception to this prohibition is for employees posted or on temporary duty in foreign locations where government mail services have been established for security and safety reasons.
+3 An exception to this prohibition is for employees posted or on temporary duty in foreign locations where government mail services have been established for security and safety reasons.
 See DHS MD 0590, Mail Management Program.